sstevens2/MozFellApp2016/Application.md

 computational biology, microbiology, genomics, microbial ecology, microbial evolution, population biology

 ### What is your research focus?
 (50 words)
-Microbes are a preeminent influence in the lives of humans and our environment Recently, the microbiome has captured both public and scientific interest.
+Microbes are a preeminent influence in the lives of humans and our environment.
+Recently, the microbiome has captured both public and scientific interest.
 My research aims to better understand the forces governing diversity and community structure for microbial populations in the lake over time, using a long-term genomic dataset.